 What is Ergodicity?

-We even provide an example of a famous scientist confusing ergodicity. [i] It is easy to do!
+Conclusion and Notes - We provide an example of a famous scientist confusing ergodicity. [ii] It is easy to do!

 1. What is Ergodicity?

-Ergodicity is the degree to which probabilistic outcomes of systems are the same regardless of how the systems are engaged over time. [ii] If a system is perfectly ergodic then the outcome is the same regardless of whether many system participants engage in the system simultaneously or whether one participant engages in the same system over time.
-The degree of ergodicity relates to comparing probabilistic outcome differences between cross-sectional ("CS") and time-series ("TS") distributions.
+Ergodicity is the degree to which probabilistic outcomes of systems are the same regardless of how the systems are engaged over time. [iii] If a system is perfectly ergodic then the outcome likelihood is the same regardless of whether many system participants engage the system simultaneously or whether one participant engages the same system over time.
+The degree of ergodicity relates to comparing probabilistic system outcome differences between:

 PrTS = PrCS